-Your inner voice might say, "If the wind is shifting - but instead of being angry or frustrated, pivot and consider 90% of the court my forehand.
+Your inner voice might say, "If the wind is shifting - but instead of being angry or frustrated, I'll be curious!"
+Or if your backhand mysteriously goes out mid-match, that voice might say, "I'll pivot and consider 90% of the court my forehand.
 I'm going to focus and have fun!"